Campus Reopens on October 18, 2021

-To minimize the risk of COVID-19 exposure, all lecture classes will be held virtually until October 18, 2021.
-Labs and clinical rotations, including kitchen classes, will occur in person with appropriate personal protective equipment (PPE).
+To minimize the risk of COVID-19 exposure, all lecture classes for the first five weeks of the Fall 2021 term were held virtually.
+Labs and clinical rotations, including kitchen classes, were held in-person with appropriate personal protective equipment (PPE).

 Documentation of vaccination or an exemption will be required to participate in clinical activities at NUNM on or after October 18, 2021.
 Any exemptions granted will be required to comply with the weekly testing requirements.